 When the metrics collection and reporting feature is activated for a downlink media streaming session, one or more metrics configuration sets, each associated with a metrics scheme, may be provided to the 5GMS Client.
 A given metrics configuration set contains information such as the 5GMS AF address(es) to which metrics are to be sent by the Media Session Handler, metrics reporting interval, target percentage of media streaming sessions for which reports should be sent, and the set of metrics to be collected and reported.
 See TS 26.501 [2] for additional details.

 For progressive download and DASH streaming services, the listed metrics in a given metrics configuration set are associated with the 3GPP metrics scheme and shall correspond to one or more of the metrics as specified in clauses 10.3 and 10.4, respectively, of TS 26.247 [4].
 Metrics related to virtual reality media, as specified in clause 9.3 of TS 26.118 [42] clause 9.3, may also be listed in the metrics configuration.
 Metrics related to eMBMS delivery, as specified in clause 9.4.6 of TS 26.346 [51], may also be listed in the metrics configuration.

+NOTE 1: Metrics reporting in MBS is not supported TS 26.517 [X].

 NOTE: If the connection via M5d for metrics reporting is temporarily unavailable, the consumption reports are expected to be stored on the UE for some time until connectivity to 5GMSd AF is restored and send as collection later to the 5GMSd AF.
 Details are left to implementation.